bloominstituteoftechnology/Data-Structures/Data_Structures_Questions.md

 ## Queue

-1. What is the runtime complexity of `enqueue`?
+1) What is the runtime complexity of `enqueue`?
+- O(c), since we already have the tail reference.

-2. What is the runtime complexity of `dequeue`?
+2) What is the runtime complexity of `dequeue`?
+- O(c), since we already have the head reference.

-3. What is the runtime complexity of `len`?
+3) What is the runtime complexity of `len`?
+- O(c), since we are using a self.size to keep track.

 ## Binary Search Tree